 The Department of Environmental Protection (DEP) routinely inspects our water system.
 The DEP inspects our system for its technical, financial and managerial capacity to provide safe drinking water to you.
-To ensure that we provide the highest quality of water available, your water system is operated by a Massachusetts certified operator who oversees the routine operations of our system.
-As part of our ongoing commitment to you, last year we made the following improvements to our system: We have installed security fences around our standpipes that are above ground and have made sure that all hatches are secured with locking devices.
+To ensure that we provide the highest quality of water available, your water system is operated by three Massachusetts certified operator who oversees the routine operations of our system.
+As part of our ongoing commitment to you, last year we made the following improvements to our system: We installed a new 12 inch water main on Main Street starting at the intersection of Princeton Road and proceeding up Meeting House Hill Road and Rowley Hill Road to the intersection of Taft Road.
+This was part of the second phase of pipe replacement to improve fire flow and pressure when the Tuttle Road Tank was installed.